Scrashdown/PRU-Audio-Processing/Report/Report.md

 ## Challenges faced

-### Lack of documentation and the existence of 2, very different drivers
+### Lack of documentation and the existence of 2, different drivers

 The biggest challenge faced in this project is probably the lack of clear and organized documentation about how to run code on the PRU from the Linux host, how to configure the operating system so that the BeagleBone's pins can be multiplexed to the PRU, how to choose which driver to use, and finally how to configure the BeagleBone for it to work.
 Most of the documentation and examples are scarce, sometimes outdated and scattered across multiple websites which forced us to do a lot of trial and errors on things such has how to enable drivers or the right interrupts between the host and the PRU.